bverhoeve/viper/README.md

 ```

 ## The Battlesnake field
 The battlesnake field is a 2D grid with integer coordinates.
+The origin
+is located in the top-left corner.
+The width and height of the board are the outer borders
+of each board and can be seen as the length of the coordinate arrays.
 This is represented in the figure below:
 ![Battlesnake field](./docs/field.png)